jarednjk/map-project-tourist-attractions/README.md

 # Singapore Tourist Attraction Finder

-The demo of the live website can be accessed here:
+The demo of the live website can be accessed [here](https://sg-tourist-attraction-finder.netlify.app/index.html).

 ## Project Summary